B13rg/B13rg.github.io/_posts/2019-5-15-Ansible-Setup.md

 To show how to replace values in files, I did it two different ways.
 The first (and better) way to insert runtime variables is be referencing the variable within the file using {% raw %}`{{ variable_name }}`{% endraw %}.
 In the `index.html` file, I added the line {% raw %}`{{ template_run_date }}`{% endraw %}.
-When Ansible is ran, it will fetch the varaible and replace it in the file.
+When Ansible is ran, it will fetch the variable and replace it in the file.
 I could have also used the `ansible_facts` variable instead of defining my own.
-For this method, the modifications take place within the file that wants the varaible, not the playbook file.
+For this method, the modifications take place within the file that wants the variable, not the playbook file.

 Another method is to use the `replace` command and regex.
 To make it easy, I placed the text `##repl##` in the `index.html` file.